greenaar/puppet-hiera_users/README.md

 ----------------------------
 From hiera:

 # define the various groups to express.
-Note, these can be in different yamls.
+Note, these can be in different yamls

 hiera_users::scope:
   - default